gionn/consanpaolino/championship-2018.md

 league, to meet and challenge themselves in multiple shooting competition to obtain the most valuable title of "Italian Champion" on these particular specialties.

-For Lucca partecipate the **Contrade San Paolino** association, together with the associations coming from the cities of: Amelia, Assisi, Chioggia, Gualdo Tadino, Iglesias, Norcia, Montefalco, Roccapiatta, Pisa, Terra Del Sole, Ventimiglia e Volterra.
-You will find around **200 crossbowers in historic costumes**, drum corps and other dressed people in one of the most partecipated event of the year.
+For Lucca will participate the **Contrade San Paolino** association, together with the associations coming from the cities of: Amelia, Assisi, Chioggia, Gualdo Tadino, Iglesias, Norcia, Montefalco, Roccapiatta, Pisa, Terra Del Sole, Ventimiglia e Volterra.
+You will find around **200 crossbowers in historical costumes**, drum corps and other dressed people in one of the most awaited events of the year.

 On this page you will find all the updated information to follow the event.